tanishagupta0811/Kulaai-assignment/README.md

-# This project was built for kunal ai internship assignment
+# This project was built for kula ai internship assignment

 # Getting Started with Create React App